input-output-hk/marlowe-cardano/marlowe-scaling/rollback/ReadMe.md

 # Podman Scripts for Creating Rollbacks on a Cardano Test Network

 The podman scripts in this folder enable the creation of rollbacks in a Cardano testnet.
-The network consist of nine stakepool nodes, six of them in cluster "a" and three of them in cluster "b".
+The network consists of nine stakepool nodes, six of them in cluster "a" and three of them in cluster "b".
 When the network is started, all nine nodes are in communication and maintain consensus.
 A script is provided to disconnect the topology of the nodes into the two clusters, which then evolve their separate consensi.
 Another script reconnects the topology, forcing global consensus unless so many out-of-consensus blocks have been produced (controlled by the security parameter) that the fork is permanent.
-Rootless containers are used, so no `root` privilege is needed to run the nodes.
+Rootless containers are used, so no `root` privilege is needed to run the services.

 One can test the effects of rollback on Cardano applications by breaking the consensus, submitting conflicting transactions, and then restoring consensus.